- Botanical treatment for two-spotted spider mites

 TetraCURB can be sprayed at any time during the season, but we recommend using it at the beginning of the crop cycle.
 Spray five to seven days apart, typically two times in a row, and switch to another mode of action.
 The first time kills the current population, along with its egg-laying capability, and the second application kills any mites that hatch afterward.
 To follow good resistance management practices use two – a maximum of three – times in a row and then switch to another mode of action.
 After that chemical is used according to its label, you can use TetraCURB again.

 Interested in learning more about TetraCURB Concentrate and how it can be a solution for your operation?
 Use the following documents to learn everything you need to know about controlling spider mites on plants with TetraCURB Concentrate.

 This product is only available for purchase through Kemin.
 Please contact us for more information.

 Available Sizes of TetraCURB Concentrate

-We sell TetraCURB Concentrate in one, five and thirty gallon sizes.
+TetraCURB Concentrate comes in one, five and thirty-gallon sizes.

 To learn more about Crop Technologies or TetraCURB Concentrate, contact: